I’m not eligible for flood cover with Flood Re - what can I do?

 • History – is it located in an area that has flooded before?

-• Locality – is it near to the coast/watercourse?
+• Location – is it near to the coast/watercourse?

-• Features – does it have a basement?
+• Features – does it have a basement or a lower ground floor?

 • Resilience and resistance features